Owners Of Popular Famous Food Festival Fear Deer Park Show Won't Go On Without Help From Small Business Administration

 DEER PARK, N.Y.
 (CBSNewYork) — A big Long Island food festival hasn’t been able to operate since before the pandemic.

-Organizers are worried the business won’t survive without financial help, which would impact the vendors that rely on the event.READ MORE: Frustration Grows As Tri-State Area Air Travelers Run Into Nightmare Problems Getting To Destinations
+Organizers are worried the business won’t survive without financial help, which would impact the vendors that rely on the event.READ MORE: Shock, Anguish After 5 Young People Die In Head-On Crash In Quogue; 'Just Unbelievable'

 CBS2’s Jenna DeAngelis has more on their pleas for help.

-Note: Editors note: This story first appeared on July 21, 2021.